 - Biological sample preparation

-- Image post-processing and analysis
+- Image post-processing, analysis and visualisation

 Dissemination of the ASI-SEM techniques across the Life Sciences community.
 Extensive theoretical and practical knowledge on the main techniques for automated serial imaging based on SEM (ASI-SEM).